rickardlindberg/rliterate/rliterate.rliterate.markdown

         self.document_listener.set_observable(self.document)

-Rendering (wx.CallAfter seems to be needed to correctly update scrollbars.
-Resizing the window also works):
+##### Rendering

+Rendering a workspace means laying out a set of column widgets horizontally.
+Currently only one column, the scratch column, is supported.

+Layout has to be called on the parent.
+Otherwise scrollbars don't update appropriately.

 `rliterate.py / <<classes>> / <<Workspace>>`: